xamfoo/blazer-react/package/README.md

 # blazer-react

-Empowers Meteor's Blaze to work like Facebook's React.
+Blaze add-on using concepts from Facebook's React.

 This allows you to: